-From here to Timbuktu scientists, ceramicists, masons and craftsman of their trades are re-learning the secrets of how to cast natural sandstone.
+From here to Timbuktu, material scientists, ceramicists, masons and craftsman of their trades are re-learning the secrets of how to cast natural sandstone.
 The precise chemistry depends on the mineral content of the native soil and available admix components.

-Ideal cementitious material is already fired by a volcano, such as the pozzolans of Roman concrete or the kaolinites of Chinese porcelain.
+Of course, the ideal cementitious material is already fired by a volcano centuries ago, such as the pozzolans of Roman concrete or the kaolinites of Chinese porcelain.

 When put in combination with the correct flux and reagent, these materials form bonds which actually gain strength over time, essentially becoming stone again.